Home SEO Tools FAQs Guest post Contact Donate

 1. Go to Google webpage removal request tool page and sign in to your Google account.

 Update: There is a new URL removal tool, with roughly a similar interface.
-It can be accessed via Webmaster Tools > YOUR SITE > Crawler Access > Remove URL.
+It can be accessed via Webmaster Tools > YOUR SITE > Google Index > Remove URLs.

-2. Click New Removal Request button. webpage removal tool
+2. Click "Create a New Removal Request" button. webpage removal tool

 3. Enter the URL of the page you want to remove.
 To prevent mistakes I do this by copying the link from Google search result itself, and paste it into the text box.